mohanson/rv64/README.md

 # Install riscv-gnu-toolchain

 First of all, riscv gnu toolchain must be installed.
-Source repo at [https://github.com/riscv/riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain), complete the build with the following commands:
+Source repo is at [https://github.com/riscv/riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain), complete the build with the following commands:

 ```sh
 $ ./configure --prefix=/opt/riscv --with-arch=rv64g